421: Monster A-Go Go

 Is it the Bangles? –The Go-Go’s? –The Lark Quartet?

-The Bangles were a girl band during the 1980s who hit it big with songs like “Walk Like an Egyptian” and “Manic Monday.”
-The Go-Go’s were also a girl band during the 1980s with a punk/new wave sound.
-And the Lark Quartet is an all-female classical quartet regarded as one of the leading ensembles in the world.
+The Bangles are a girl band who during the 1980s hit it big with songs like “Walk Like an Egyptian” and “Manic Monday.”
+The Go-Go’s are also a girl band who formed in the 1980s with a punk/new wave sound.
+And the Lark Quartet were an all-female classical quartet regarded as one of the leading ensembles in the world.

 [Screaming girls.]
 The Beatles!